Mayeu/resume/resume_en.md

 *   **Past:**
     -   **Small radio controlled robot:** University project with one other student, including circuit board design, soldering, microcontroller (PIC, Basic Stamp) and desktop control software development.
-    -   **SSIK :** SSIK is a multi-task kernel and a set of userland software write in C for the MIPS processor.
+    -   **SSIK :** SSIK is a multi-task kernel and a set of userland software written in C for the MIPS processor.
 University project wrote with two others students. (see my GitHub account)

 ##Education